banner

 Spidrid in 'clockwise walk' gait

-With eight legs, there is an enormous number of possible gaits, and that holds for animals with bilateral symmetry as much as for those with radial symmetry: the legs can all be in a different phase of the cycle, or they can move in unison: for instance, the eight legs could move in four pairs of two legs, or in two quartets of four leg.
+With eight legs, there is an enormous number of possible gaits, and that holds for animals with bilateral symmetry as much as for those with radial symmetry: the legs can all be in a different phase of the cycle, or some can move in unison: for instance, the eight legs could move in four pairs of two legs, or in two quartets of four legs.

 Here a simple 'walk' is shown, in which no two legs move in unison.
-The walking cycle is divided into phase differences of 12.5% for the eight legs.
-The spidrid shown here has such differences, but it is no that easy to find out what the order of movement is.
-In this gait the phases skip a leg for each phase offset.
-If the legs are numbered around a circle, like the hours on a clock, leg 1 is at phase zero, leg 3 gets phase 12.5, leg 5 phase 25.0%, leg 7 gets 37.5%, and then we go around again: leg 2 gets 50%, leg 4 gets 62.5%, etc.).
+The walking cycle is divided into phase differences of 12.5%.
+The spidrid shown here has such differences, but it is not that easy to find out what the order of movement is by just looking, because the phases skip a leg for each phase offset.
+If the legs are numbered around a circle, like the hours on a clock, leg 1 is at phase zero, leg 3 gets phase 12.5%, leg 5 phase 25.0%, leg 7 gets 37.5%, and then we go around again: leg 2 gets 50%, leg 4 gets 62.5%, etc.

 Spidrid in paired gait